bl33m/csc2529_project/README.md

 `python3 make_occ_grid.py`
 to create custom static obstacles in the fluid field.
 We have a demo occ_grid.npy file included in the repo.

+Parameters of the sim can be changed in the config.yaml file.

 ## Implementation Details

 The main operators of the stable fluids algorithm are implemented with warp kernels so they can run on the GPU.
 We solve for the pressure and viscosity using an iterative Gauss-Sidel solver for the 2D example.